stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 **Other Buffs** |
 [Bloodlust](https://www.wowhead.com/tbc/spell=2825/bloodlust) / [Heroism](https://www.wowhead.com/tbc/spell=32182/heroism) | +30% melee, ranged, and spell <br/> casting speed for 40 sec
-[Unleashed Rage](https://www.wowhead.com/tbc/spell=30811/unleashed-rage) | +10% Melee Attack Power <br/> (Enhancement Only) [Heroic Presence](https://www.wowhead.com/tbc/spell=6562/heroic-presence) | 1% Hit Chance (Alliance only)
+[Unleashed Rage](https://www.wowhead.com/tbc/spell=30811/unleashed-rage) | +10% Melee Attack Power <br/> (Enhancement Only) [Heroic Presence](https://www.wowhead.com/tbc/spell=6562/heroic-presence) | 1% Hit Chance (Alliance only) <br/> Not Shaman-specific

 # Wrath of the Lich King
-Wrath of the Lich King overhauled many classes and specs, bringing new abilities, better balance, and overall more streamlined gameplay compared to its predecessors.
+Wrath of the Lich King overhauled many classes and specs, bringing new abilities, better balance, and overall more-streamlined gameplay compared to its predecessors.
-Most buffs were changed from party to raid-wide, along with many new buffs added to allow multiple classes and/or specs to bring the same "type" of buff that didn't stack, enabling greater group diversity.
+In order to promote greater group diversity, most buffs were changed from party to raid-wide and many new versions of the same buffs were added that allowed multiple classes and/or specs to provide it.
 Shaman remained the sole provider of Heroism/Bloodlust which now also applied to the entire raid at the cost of causing the [Sated](https://www.wowhead.com/wotlk/spell=57724/sated) debuff.
 As a result it was still considered mandatory to have at least one Shaman in any raid group.
 Wrath also brought a plethora of improvements to Elemental and Shaman as a whole, improving our damage to make us more competitive and providing new buffs, including a new Elemental-only raid buff, [Elemental Oath](https://www.wowhead.com/wotlk/spell=51470/elemental-oath).